 There are many travel books available that will help you plan for your term abroad.
 Some focus on discount travel ideas, others talk about cultural issues, and others offer a combination of the two.
 There are many travel books sold at the Gettysburg College Bookstore, and there are also travel books available at the Center for Global Education that you can borrow.
 Some past global study students suggest the “Let’s Go” Series, and the “Lonely Planet” Series.

 Before you leave, you should be sure to have a complete physical examination.
 Your program may require you to do this.
 Some countries require proof of good health in order to be granted a visa.
 Other countries require certain vaccinations to enter the country.
 Some vaccinations must be given as much as 6 months in advance of your departure.
-All students should consult the Center for Disease Control’s (CDC) Homepage on the World Wide Web for further information about specific geographic health recommendations.
+All students should consult the Center for Disease Control’s (CDC) Homepage for further information about specific geographic health recommendations.
 The CDC can also be reached by calling toll-free 877-FYI-TRIP.
 The toll-free fax number for requesting information is 888-232-3299.
 (NOTE: Any information available by fax is also available on this web site.)

 The Gettysburg College Health Center can answer many questions you have about preparing for a healthy trip.
 You can contact the Health Center for an appointment by calling 337-6970.

 All global study participants should consult with a healthcare provider who specializes in travel medicine for accurate, up-to-date pre-travel advice.
 To find out what immunizations you may need, consult the Traveler's Health section of the Centers for Disease Control and Prevention website.

 Additional information and International Certificates of Vaccination can be obtained from the World Health Organization.
 Be sure to let the health center or clinic know that you are inquiring about medical preparations for global study and advise what vaccinations you need when you make an appointment.
 Medical providers may need to order some vaccines and will need time to obtain them.